5 Essential ERP Post-implementation Activities

 As you have these discussions, include feedback you’ve received from your employees about their experience during go-live, requests for extra training or any roadblocks they’re facing.
 This is also a good opportunity to validate your processes.
 Your project team should gather input from key users to make sure the system is working as expected and uncover any bottlenecks.
 Make a running list of issues that come up and create a plan to fix them as soon as possible.
 Finally, include your ERP partner in your post-implementation review.
 This should be part of their process already and it’s more productive to have these conversations together.

 Documentation is often put on the back burner because it takes time.
 But it’s an important activity for a couple reasons.

 - Even more important – you want to protect the knowledge within your company.
 If you haven’t already done it as part of your implementation project, commit time and effort to it now.
 If you don’t document your new processes, you risk losing that knowledge if an employee leaves the company.
-The loss in time and productivity can be significant – how do you train someone new when no one knows what the process was?
+The loss in time and productivity can be significant – how do you train someone new when no one knows what the process is?

-A few tips as you’re creating your process documentation:
+Some tips as you’re creating your process documentation:

 Cover all areas of the system.